TrinitroToluen0/Areas/README.md

     blockPlace: false # Wheter block placing is allowed in this area
     blockBreak: false # Whether block breaking is allowed in this area
     blockInteract: true # Whether interacting with blocks (chests, doors, etc) is allowed in this area
+    interactCheckType: "player" # Options are "player" and "block".
+If set to "player", it will check if player is in area, if set to "block" it will check if block is in area.
     entityDamage: false # Whether entities can be damaged in this area (this includes PVP, PVE and natural damage)

     # A list of the effects given when entering this area, and removed when leaving it.